google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/offline-storage-pwa/index.md

 ## **What about other storage mechanisms?**

-* Web Storage (e.g LocalStorage and SessionStorage) is synchronous, has no Web Worker support and is size-limited (only strings).
+* Web Storage (e.g LocalStorage and SessionStorage) is synchronous, has no Web Worker support and is size and type (strings only) limited.

 * Cookies [have their
 uses](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) but are